 Software quality is always a challenge, and it becomes difficult when the QA roles and responsibilities are not satisfied.
 You should understand the role QA plays throughout the development lifecycle whether you manage software development or run a software business.

-Quality assurance is the process of evaluating a system by applying proper process across the system, in order to provide confidence that an appropriate level of quality will be achieved.
-Quality Assurance helps the software development team to recognize the problems early by performing rigorous testing, in order to guarantee a quality product to the end-user.
+Quality assurance is the process of evaluating a system by applying proper testing procedures to provide confidence to achieve an appropriate level of quality.
+Quality Assurance helps the software development team to recognize the problems early by performing rigorous testing, to guarantee a high-quality product to the end user.

 So Who performs this role??
 With no startle “Quality Analyst ” is the one…

-QA is a pivotal part of a Software development process, as they test and assess the quality of the software in order to reduce the risk of software failure in operation.
+QA is an essential part of the Software development process, as they test and assess the quality of the software to reduce the risk of software failure in operation.

 As John Ruskin says, “Quality is never an accident; it is always the result of intelligent effort”